Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - Recall the experiment in Peak where the guy chunks sequences of numbers as track times.
 - Natural language is the ultimate chunking tool as it chunks letters into words, words into sentences, and sentences into ideas.
 - *Cocktail party phenomenon*: how we’re able to focus on one person when everyone else is talking.
 Also known as selective attention.
 - The sensory input is first filtered before reaching the limited capacity channel.
-The filter is “programmed” by another system.
+The filter is "programmed" by another system.
 ![Figure 1.6]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure1-6.png" | absolute_url }})

 **1.5 Connections and points of contact**